 Variations of Shrub and Tree are the most common formations found on campus—however the possibilities are practically endless for creative minds bent on dreaming up ever new ways of tactically arranging the campus' inexhaustible supply of plastic cups.
 Games of Death, Two-Cup, Corners, Line, World Cup, Enchanted Forest, Social, Harbor and so on are played on a nightly basis in the CFS basements and occasionally games were even made up on the spot by enterprising players and subsequently never played again.

-Then there was Ship, which had an allure all its own.
 This is what half of a Ship game looks like:

 For a comprehensive guide to playing ship see here.

 One of the more extreme ship variations.
 Two tables linked together.
 Six participants split into two teams sharing two paddles per side.
 86 beers in all.
 On each side of the table is a (12) boat, a (9) boat, a (6) boat, a (5) boat, a (4) boat, a (3) boat, a (2) boat and two mines (one in front of the five and the other in front of the three.
 Starting a game of Harbor while already drunk is a dangerous proposition as if you lose you will have personally consumed roughly fourteen eight ounce cups of beer in 2 hours.